saravmajestic/php-url-embedder/README.md

-PHP Rich Content Embedder
+PHP URL Previewer
 ====================================

-This plugin will embed the rich content from any 3rd party site into your website.
+This plugin will embed the rich content from any 3rd party site into your website and will show as a Preview.
 This will scrape the content from the provided URL and fetch all the below listed fields.

-This is similar to Facebook wall URL posting feature, where user entered URL will be used to fetch Rich Content from the site and embed into Facebook wall.
+This is similar to Facebook wall URL Preview feature, where user entered URL will be used to fetch Rich Content from the site and a preview of the site will be shown immediately.

 Dynamic Rich Content